RESEARCH

 My research examines ways to improve the resilience of underserved communities vulnerable to the impact of climate-change related flooding and water quality changes.

 I have pursued this research through projects that engage in transdisciplinary approaches and pursue deeper community involvement.
-This research has been sustained by external grant support as co-PI and as PI, including grant support from the U.S. Environmental Protection Agency.
+This research has been sustained by external grant support as co-PI and as PI, including grant support from the U.S. Environmental Protection Agency, the National Science Foundation, and the Royal Society of New Zealand Marsden Funding.

 Areas of Interest